ThomasJFinn/ThomasJFinn.github.io/_pages/about.md

 ## 🚨 AI safety

-I'm participating in the [BlueDot Impact](https://aisafetyfundamentals.com/) early 2024 AI alignment course to learn the state-of-the-art in AI safety.
+I'm participating in the [BlueDot Impact](https://aisafetyfundamentals.com/) early 2024 AI alignment course to learn more about problems in AI alignment.

 I'm a member of the [SatisfIA](https://pik-gane.github.io/satisfia/) research group to investigate aspiration-based reinforcement learning.